jp-wright/nfl_betting_market_analysis/README.md

 Considering this impact on the Over/Under, recall that feature importance only tells us if having either _more_ or _less_ of the given feature increases the prediction of the model, not which one.
 With this in mind, I propose the following explanation for the apparent value of the weather-related and dome features in predicting the Over/Under: in the NFL, successfully passing the football is the catalyst for consistent scoring. <sup id="a1">[__6__](#fn6)</sup> Extreme weather (very high/low temperature, very windy, rain, snow) adversely affects the passing game more than the rushing game.
 In a rainy game, for example, teams will run much more than pass because the ball is slippery, making it both hard to throw and to catch.
 This decrease in passing will lead to a decrease in combined scoring.

 But there's no bad weather in a dome.
 So, the increase in domes means an increase in the number of games that are guaranteed to have good conditions, and a decrease in the number of games which can have bad ones.
 With this reasoning, more dome games should equal more scoring.
 There are also a handful of factors which influence the rise of domes, including the ability to draw fans on bad weather days, as well as what might be perceived as a competitive advantage for the home team by gearing their offense to more finesse passing (debatable).
-Regardless of origin, the larger trend between incresed number of dome games parallels the increase in the Over/Under set by Vegas.
+Regardless of origin, the larger trend between increased number of dome games parallels the increase in the Over/Under set by Vegas.

 While the relationship between an increased number of dome games and the increased Over/Under makes sense and is worth further investigation, there are other reasons which have undoubtedly contributed more to the increase in Over/Under values, primarily the increase in league-wide passing rate and efficiency <sup id="a1">[__6__](#fn6)</sup>, as well as what are perceived to be more "pro-offense" rule changes in the last fifteen years.
 With this in mind, I took a quick look at how offense has changed in the NFL over time.

-###### Passing and Rushing Offense Over Time
+###### Passing vs Rushing Offense Over Time

 <img src="images/combined_pass_rush_yard_rolling_avg.png" align="middle" alt="Passing vs. Rushing Yard Trends over time" >